Published:

 Traditional preparation on video.

-This fascinating video shows the traditional procedure used to make Modica Chocolate: a technique rooted in the history of the sweet speciality.
+This fascinating video shows the traditional procedure used to make Modica Chocolate: a technique rooted in a distant pass.
 Many thanks to Federico di Rosa, the author of the video and owner of the YouTube channel.

 The Italian PGI mark for Modica Chocolate.